 Distributing Trusted STI-CA List

-This document recommends the use of an API over HTTPS for the distribution of the list of trusted STI-CAs.
+This document recommends the use of an API over HTTPS [RFC 7231] for the distribution of the list of trusted STI-CAs.
 In this case the STI-PA signs the STI-CA list, also allowing it to be securely stored by the Service Provider.
-Section 6.2 provides details on the format and contents of the STI-CA list in the form of a JSON Web Token (JWT).
+Section 6.2 provides details on the format and contents of the STI-CA list in the form of a JSON Web Token (JWT) [RFC 7519].

 Format of STI-CA List